JoanCharmant/quill-blender/docs/export.md

 ## Grease Pencil
 Grease pencil is the closest thing to Quill.
 The addon tries to convert Grease Pencil objects to Quill paint layers with corresponding data.

-The options under Grease Pencil object > Data > Strokes are ignored and always match Quill model which corresponds to:
+The options under GPencil > Data > Strokes are ignored and always match Quill model which corresponds to:
-- Stroke depth order: `3D`
+- Stroke Depth Order: `3D location`
-- Stroke thickness: `World space`
+- Stroke Thickness: `World space`

+Thickness Scale applies a multiplier to all strokes in all layers.
+This is supported.

 ### Grease Pencil layers